vinilopes1/PlayingWithFlutter/coins_converter/README.md

 # coins_converter

-An application for converting currencies into Euro, Dolar and Real, using a Rest API.
+An application for converting currencies into Euro, Dolar, Bitcoin and Real, using a Rest API.

 ## Getting Started